blegat/VoroX.jl/README.md

 * The criticality used is equivalent to an infinite criticality and cannot be changed.
 * If "Edge scale" is on, the dynamics is equivalent to [DynamicFoam](https://github.com/weigert/DynamicFoam): it scales the edges.
 If it is off, it scales delaunay simplices.
 * The "Height" setting changes the height of the rendering frame but does not influence the dynamics.
 The points are are samples in a fixed square or cube that cannot be changed.
+* The "Periodic" setting determines whether the meshes is considered infinitely periodic along each directions.
+* The "Voro shading" determines whether the Voronoi cells are displayed (if it is on) or the Delaynay cells (if it is off).
+The transparency of the shading is determined by the "Transparency" setting.

 ## Reporting issues